Theoretical Foundations of {\delta}-margin Majority Voting: Markov chain model of delta -margin majority voting

-This process has a state diagram illustrated in Figure~\ref{fig:markov} and is also known as \emph{Gambler's Ruin} model.
-The model is a common introductory example for random walks and describes the probability of a gambler winning a certain amount in a game of chance, vs.\ the probability of losing her entire gaming budget.\footnote{See~\cite[page~344]{FellerTextbook} for details.} Surprisingly, this model has not been used to describe the process for label aggregation in crowdsourcing, and we are not aware of anyone providing results about label aggregation quality and number of votes required, for this process in crowdsourcing.
-Before providing, in Section~\ref{sec:characteristics}, the analytical results that describe in closed form several key characteristics of $\delta$-margin voting, we provide next, in Section~\ref{sec:litrev} an overview of the related literature.
+This process has a state diagram illustrated in Figure~\ref{fig:markov} and is also known as the \emph{Gambler's Ruin} model.\footnote{Not to be confused with the \emph{Gambler's Fallacy} model, which describes sequential effects.} The model is a common introductory example for random walks and describes the probability of a gambler winning or losing a certain amount of money in a game of chance.
+(See~\cite[page~344]{FellerTextbook} for more details.)
+As we discuss in Section~\ref{sec:relwork-sprt}, the $\delta$-margin rule is closely related to the Sequential Probability Ratio Test~\citep{wald1945sequential}; indeed, when~$p$ is known, $\delta$-margin voting is equivalent to an SPRT with symmetric log-likelihood boundaries.
+However, to our knowledge, no prior work has assembled the complete design toolkit---quality, expected cost, variance, distributional analysis, payment equivalence, and Bayesian treatment of unknown~$p$---for the $\delta$-margin stopping rule in the context of label aggregation.

+In Section~\ref{sec:characteristics}, we derive the theoretical properties of this process assuming that $p$ is known, and in Section~\ref{sec:unknown_p} we drop this assumption and show how to work with unknown~$p$, explicitly allowing~$p$ to vary across items.